 Before taking Form 16, one must check his/her PAN details and if there is any discrepancy, a revised form must be issued by the employer.

-Interest certificates are issued by the banks that provide the information pertaining to interest income earned from savings account, post office savings account, FDs and recurring deposits.
-In case of non-issuance of interest certificates by the bank, one must update his/her passbook to figure out exact details of interest income earned.
+Interest certificates are issued by the banks that provide the information pertaining to interest income earned from a savings account, post office savings account, FDs and recurring deposits.
+In case of non-issuance of interest certificates by the bank, one must update his/her passbook to figure out the exact details of interest income earned.

 Form 16A/Form 16B/Form 16C